Aquarium Air Pump

 Online Aquarium Fish Magazine | About Aquarium Air PumpsWhat are Aquarium Air Pumps?

-An Air pump is a device that forces air usually through tubing for various purposes.
+An aquarium air pump is a device that forces air usually through tubing for various purposes.
 These purposes usually include powering a sponge filter, a decorative ornament, add oxygen to the water, increases surface agitation, or add bubbles for decorative purpose.

 Where do I get one?